 Parental / carer attendance in sessions is recommended as this increases outcomes by ensuring consistency in home practice.

-The Clinic is defined as Eat Speak Learn – Speech Pathology Services
+The Clinic is defined as Eat Speak Learn – Allied Health Services

 The Premises is defined as 203/8 Chandler St Belconnen, ACT 2617

 The Parent/Guardian is defined as the Parent or legal Guardian for the Child/Patient currently receiving therapy from the Clinic.

 The Child is defined as any person under the ages of 18 years who is currently receiving therapy from the Clinic.